When you’re expected to give a demonstration during a speech, you’re opening up another dimension in presentation.

 You have to practice with your props.
 You have to be sure they’re stable enough for all the handling and they can withstand the transportation to and from the site.
 That means you have to decide fairly quickly what you’re going to do and get the models done early so you can work with them.

-What should you do with something goes wrong?
+What should you do with something goes wrong during the demonstrations in your speech?

 - Don’t apologize.
 But don’t freeze, either.
 Just put the broken model down and keep going.
 Don’t even look at it again.
 Pretend it never happened.
 Just forget it.